Target: Designing with Latin American Communities in Mind

 color

-Creating color palletes for each country
+Creating color palettes for each country

 I created color palettes for 2 countries

-Through extensive research and exploring museums and areas around Dallas-Fort Worth, I gathered over 290 images and art from the countries of Guatemala and the Dominican Republic.
-With these artifacts, I made color pallete's based on thematic and recurring colors from each country.
+With these artifacts, I made color palette's based on thematic and recurring colors from each country.

 Images blurred to protect confidentiality